 The hardest part about visiting any National Park is narrowing down what hike(s) we’re going to do.
-As if that isn’t normally hard enough, our time on the trail at Great Smoky Mountains National Park (GSMNP) was cut even shorter due to one full day of rain.
+As if that isn’t normally hard enough, Great Smoky Mountains National Park (GSMNP) is home to some of the best hikes on the east coast!

 With what turned out to be time for only two hikes, Jeremy and I made sure to pick one of each major theme: one with a view, and one with a waterfall.